shawninder/nodemon-troubles/README.md

-# nodemon troubles
+# Unignoring specific node modules

-This repo is for debugging a problem I'm having with nodemon
+This repo is for debugging a problem I'm having with nodemon: I am unable to ignore all node_modules except for one of them.

+This can be useful wherever `npm link` is useful, watching that particular linked module but ignoring its siblings or children.

+The code in this repo represents my best attempt yet.

 ## Installation